espadrine/sc/doc/Readme.md

   which defaults to [Fleau](https://github.com/espadrine/fleau).
 - `string`: a quickhand to send the string content of the template you want to send instead of specifying a file.
 It overrides `template`.
+  You can also send a string instead of the template object.

 By default, the following will be executed: